andreiolaru-ro/FLASH-MAS/notes.md

 Unnamed entities are allowed, but cannot be referenced (such as for <in-context-of>).

 There is a root category, namely DEPLOYMENT.
-If no NODE is specified, a default one will be created for entities that need to be inside a node (e.g. entities, agents, etc).
+If no NODE is specified, a default one will be created for entities that need to be inside a node (e.g. agents, etc).
 This implicit node will be the first node among the nodes with no name.
 If a node with no name has already been introduced, it will be the same one.

 The local node is the first node not specifically designated as remote.

 Context
 -------

+**Visibility**
+  * If an entity A is *visible* to an entity B it means that the entity B runs 'in the context of' entity A and entity A is present in the <in-context-of> entry of entity B.
-  * context visibility for entity A:
+  * context *visibility* for entity A:
-    * an entity is visible to its direct child **DONE**
+    * an entity is visible to its direct child
-    * if entity B has entity A as parent, then it is visible to entity B (due to declaration order, cannot declare an entity as visible to another entity which has it as parent
     * an entity A, marked as visible to an entity B
       * is visible to any descendant entity B

-      * if there is an (registered) entity C, ancestor of entity B, and descendant of entity A (in the category hierarchy)
-        * A is visible to C and to any entity that is an (actual) ancestor of C
-        * if there is no B descendant to entity A, A is visible to the deepest registered entity C, as defined above
+      *Future*
+      * if categories A, B and C are in the category hierarchy, and their order is A -> C -> B, then A is visible to C

+  *

   * TODO: further test correct addition of context

 XML